Hys-01/YT-Autoplay-Off/README.md

 # YT-Autoplay-Off

-A script made in typescript that manipulates a youtube DOM element to stop loading the next video in playlists.
+Youtube videos that are part of playlists lack a toggle to disable auto-play

+This extension introduces a toggle that can disable/reenable auto-play for youtube videos in playlists.

 author: Hys-01 (Brian H)
 manifest version: v3
 tsconfig.target = ES2020

 TESTED IN:
     CHROME
-    BRAVE
+    BRAVE,

 WORKS IN:
-    CHROME
+    CHROME,
     BRAVE